stanford-oval/genie-cloud/README.md

 if you plan to offer a publicly available service like the one linked above.

-Additionally the system is able to synchronize the three installations that belong to the same user, so that each app can run on the form most suited to it, in a manner completely transparent to the developer, while preserving the privacy of the user.

 ThingEngine is part of Open Thing Platform, a research project led by prof. Monica Lam, from Stanford University.
 You can find more information at <http://thingengine.stanford.edu/about>.
 User